Proving membership in LLM pretraining data via data watermarks: Conclusion

 \section{Conclusion}

-To support a right to opt-out of model training, our work proposes the study of data watermarks.
-These watermarks provide statistical evidence on whether rightholders' data has been trained on.
+To support a right to opt-out of language model training, our work proposes the use of data watermarks.
+Rightholders can detect if their data was used for training, by watermarking their data before public release.
+If the data watermarks are memorized, this serves as statistical evidence on whether rightholders' data has been trained on.
 By relating aspects of watermark design to the strength of its detection, our insights lay the groundwork for future work on data watermarks.
 Scaling experiments show that data watermarks are stronger for larger models, and a post-hoc study on naturally occurring SHA hashes confirms that random sequences watermarks could be detected in BLOOM-176B if it occurred more than 90 times in the training data.
 Together, our results point towards a promising future for data watermarks in real world use.